repo-helper/whey/doc-source/configuration.rst

 	:type: :toml:`Table`, with keys and values of :toml:`strings <String>`

 	A table of URLs where the key is the URL label and the value is the URL itself.

+	The URL labels are free text, but may not exceed 32 characters.

 	:bold-title:`Example:`